Magento 1 vs Magento 2: Is the Upgrade Worth the Effort to Replatform?

 Consumers are very concerned with the security of their data and are unlikely to buy from a brand they don’t trust with that data.
 A survey of online shopping behavior found that data security and privacy ranked highest among factors consumers consider when deciding whether to buy from a store.
 If that isn’t enough reason to maintain your security, you can also face big fines and a loss of reputation if you are found to not be PCI compliant.

-We’ve covered this already, but Magento 1 is quickly on its way to not having any security patches or updates.
+We’ve covered this already, but Magento 1 no longer has any security patches or updates.
 This means you won’t be able to maintain a secure site without some very expensive development costs to create and update those patches for you.
-After June 30, 2020, having a secure site and having a Magento 1 site will be essentially incompatible.

 This differs from SaaS platforms like BigCommerce that manage the PCI compliance of the underlying platform for you.